-During each course, the course coordinator is to carry out an evaluation.
-All course evaluations are to include a student evaluation, normally based on the reference group method.
+During each course, the course coordinator must conduct a course evaluation.
+All course evaluations must include a student evaluation, normally based on the reference group method.
 At least every third time the course is completed, the course coordinator must actively ask for feedback from all the students in the course to ensure that there is representative information.